Falzaro/Tabor-College-App/README.md

 - [simple-line-icon](https://simplelineicons.github.io/)
 - [zocial](http://weloveiconfonts.com/)

-- To Check out all the supported icons, visit [react-native-vector-icons directory](https://oblador.github.io/react-native-vector-icons/)
+- To check out all the supported icons, visit [react-native-vector-icons directory](https://oblador.github.io/react-native-vector-icons/)

 ### Example to import an Icon
 - How to import Icon once it is installed.